smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   * ``TypeSourceInfo *TInfo``: Augments the ``DeclType`` with source location information, indicating where in the source code this particular declaration denotes the type.
 It can be ``nullptr``, for example for the destructor of a lambda.
-[TODO: That fact could be stated in the documentation of ``DeclaratorDecl::getTypeSourceInfo()``.]

-  * Optional ``ExtInfo *``: A structure with extra information needed when a function [TODO: or variable?] is defined outside its class body, or has a trailing ``requires`` clause.
-It has these data
+  * Optional ``ExtInfo *``: A structure with extra information needed when a function is defined outside its class body, or has a trailing ``requires`` clause.
+It has these data members:
-    members:

     * From base ``QualifierInfo``, which describes the namespace and class scope qualifiers appearing in front of the declared name: